 The developer teams behind the Checkra1n and unC0ver jailbreaking tools have released versions that are compatible with newer versions of iPadOS 14, but they aren’t compatible with iPadOS 15.
 Not yet at least.

-If security is important to you, think about installing Apple's iOS 15.3 update right away.
+If security is important to you, you'll want to think about installing Apple's iOS 15.7.1 update right away.

 If you missed iOS 15.2.1, you'll get its security patch with your upgrade.
 You can learn more about the change over on Apple's website.